GreenBitAI/low_bit_llama/README.md

 ## Updates

+#### 08/31/2023
+We are happy to release the harness benchmarks on 14 zero-shot tasks based on our 2-bit models.
+Happy trying :smile:🚀:!!

 #### 08/16/2023
-We are happy to release the 2-bit OpenLLaMA 3B models, which are quantized into 2-bit representation yet still with strong performance.
+We are happy to release the 2-bit OpenLLaMA 3B models, which are quantized into 2-bit representation yet still with strong performance ⭐.

 ## Results